 You are asked to notify Dr. Suizzo by email or telephone if you are unable to attend class or need to miss a part of the class (arrive late or leave early) for any reason.
-If you must miss a class, we may ask you to provide documentation to explain your absence.
+If you must miss a class, I may ask you to provide documentation to explain your absence.
 If more than one class is missed with no excuse, 5 points may be deducted from your final grade for each absence.

-We expect you to check your email on a daily basis to ensure that you receive time-sensitive information and inquiries from us.
+You are expected to check your email on a daily basis to ensure that you receive time-sensitive information and inquiries from me.
 Please respond to all email inquiries within 24 hours.

-Please do not hesitate to visit Dr. Suizzo or Ms. Nguyen either during our office hours or by making an appointment if you have any concerns or questions about the class.
+Please do not hesitate to visit Dr. Suizzo during office hours or by making an appointment if you have any concerns or questions about the class.